jonpitts/transformer/README.md

 Other Requirements:
 -------------------
   * sqlite3
+  * a jvm

 Reasons for this project
 ------------------------
-  * Provide a web-service for converting xml into mods.
+  * Provide a web-service for converting excel into xml following mods format.
   * Simplify process of converting xml files into mods.
     * Typically transformations require stylesheets and can be difficult to maintain.
     * Transformer now uses xml node manipulation for creating the mods xml.